Bread Technologyintermediate-to-advancedprofessional bakers26 min read · updated 2026-06-26

 4.6 Glucose oxidase (revisited as enzyme, not additive)

 See Section 3.2 above.
 Glucose oxidase strengthens gluten by generating oxidative conditions in the dough without adding an E-number to the label.
-In the enzyme tables in data.json, GOX appears alongside the other enzyme classes for completeness.
+In the enzyme tables below, GOX appears alongside the other enzyme classes for completeness.

 4.7 Transglutaminase — protein crosslinking